joed74/paho.mqtt.javascript/README.md

 ### Downloading

-A zip file containing the full and a minified version the Javascript client can be downloaded from the [Paho downloads page](https://projects.eclipse.org/projects/iot.paho/downloads)

-Alternatively the Javascript client can be downloaded directly from the projects git repository: [https://raw.githubusercontent.com/eclipse/paho.mqtt.javascript/master/src/paho-mqtt.js](https://raw.githubusercontent.com/eclipse/paho.mqtt.javascript/master/src/paho-mqtt.js).
+The Javascript client can be downloaded directly from the projects git repository: [https://raw.githubusercontent.com/joed74/paho.mqtt.javascript/master/src/paho-mqtt.js](https://raw.githubusercontent.com/joed74/paho.mqtt.javascript/master/src/paho-mqtt.js).

 Please **do not** link directly to this url from your application.